ironcladlou/origin-server/node/README.writing_cartridges.md

 ## OpenShift Upgrades

 The OpenShift runtime contains an upgrade system used to upgrade the cartridges in a gear to the latest available version and to apply gear-scoped changes which are orthogonal to cartridges to a gear.
+The `oo-admin-upgrade` command provides the CLI for the upgrade system and can be used to upgrade all gears in an OpenShift environment, all gears on a node, or a single gear.
+This command queries the openshift broker to determine the locations of the indicated gears to migrate and makes mcollective calls to trigger the upgrade for a gear.

 During upgrades, OpenShift follows the following high-level process to upgrade a gear: